Monadical-SAS/taiga-taskmaster/PLAN.md

 5. **Handles failures** with retry logic and cleanup

 The central part of the machine would be the Worker loop.
 The machine itself provides lifecycle and queue management for the loop etc
 Currently, the worker loop implementation exists only as **integration test code** in two test files.
-The goal is to extract these implementations into a reusable **"worker" package** that provides real, production-ready implementations of the worker interface.
+With the introduction of `statefulLoop`, the architecture has evolved to integrate directly with the core TasksMachine state.
+The goal is to extract these implementations into a reusable **"worker" package** that works with the new stateful architecture.

 ## Current State Analysis